adarsh-niranjan/State_Trends/README.md

 - population: Population values from the 2020 US Census.
 - sq_miles: Total area (land and water) in square miles.
 - pop_density: Population per square mile.
 Calculated from the two previous var
-- psych_region: Three state-level personality profiles, coded as "Friendly and Conventional,""Relaxed and Creative," or "Temperamental and Uninhibited".
+- psych_region: Three state-level personality profiles, coded as "Friendly and Conventional","Relaxed and Creative" or "Temperamental and Uninhibited".
 - psy_reg: Shortened labels for the previous variable, coded as "Friendly," "Creative," or "Uninhibited."
 - extraversion: Extraversion (outgoing/energetic vs. solitary/reserved)
 - agreeableness: Agreeableness (friendly/compassionate vs. challenging/detached)